 - a.
 OCERS office is open to the public Monday through Thursday, 8:00 a.m. to 5:00 p.m. and Friday 8:00 a.m. to 4:30 p.m.
-OCERS' employees and the County of Orange's employees who work at OCERS generally work between the hours of 7:00 a.m. and 6:00 p.m.
+OCERS' employees OCERS generally work between the hours of 7:00 a.m. and 6:00 p.m.
 Monday through Friday.
 Occasionally employees may be required to work on weekends or holidays.
-An employee's work schedule will be determined by her or herhis or her supervisor with the approval of the head of the Department. - b.
+An employee's work schedule will be determined by his or her supervisor with the approval of the head of the Department. - b.
 Employees shall receive compensation at the biweekly or hourly rate within the range or at the flat rate assigned to the class in which they are employed. - c.
 The pay rates for each OCERS Direct Employee are set forth in a table of class titles, pay rates and salary ranges as adopted by the Board of Retirement ("Board"). - d.
-The pay rate for each County of Orange Employee is set forth in a table of class titles, pay rates and salary schedules as adopted by the Board of Supervisors. - e.d.
-Notwithstanding any provision of these policies to the contrary, OCERS may direct that any employee be compensated at any step of the salary range set forth in the class titles, pay rates and salary schedules as adopted by the Board, either at the time of or at any time subsequent to the date of her or her his or her employment by OCERS.
+Notwithstanding any provision of these policies to the contrary, OCERS may direct that any employee be compensated at any step of the salary range set forth in the class titles, pay rates and salary schedules as adopted by the Board, either at the time of or at any time subsequent to the date of his or her employment by OCERS.